symfony/symfony/UPGRADE-3.4.md

 Config
 ------

- * Using protected builder property of TreeBuilder is deprecated and property will be removed in 4.0.
+ * The protected `TreeBuilder::$builder` property is deprecated and will be removed in 4.0.

 DependencyInjection
 -------------------